 Lean on financial tools & legal agreements

 Of course, the challenges that come with business partnerships can be far more complex than the occasional disagreement.
-When working with her cofounder clients, Eldad notes that it’s common to see communication issues and power struggles, or a tendency to undervalue one other’s work habits — which can give way to a breakdown in trust.
+When working with her cofounder clients, Eldad notes that it’s common to see communication issues and power struggles, or a tendency to undervalue one another’s work habits — which can give way to a breakdown in trust.
 For this reason, it’s important to set ground rules and have a solid operating or shareholders agreement from day one.
-“It may be tough, but sit with a lawyer and have this agreement in place before you start,” says Akash.
-“It’s important to get those tricky questions and ‘what if’ scenarios out of the way at the beginning to pave the way for a smoother journey ahead.”
+‘It may be tough, but sit with a lawyer and have this agreement in place before you start,’ says Akash.
+‘It’s important to get those tricky questions and ‘what if’ scenarios out of the way at the beginning to pave the way for a smoother journey ahead.’

 Choosing a trusted financial partner like PayPal can also help make your life easier by helping you run your business smoothly.
-For example, utilizing PayPal Checkout on your e-commerce site not only aids in building business credibility as an internationally recognized form of payment, but allows you to help retain your global customer base by offering them a flexible checkout experience.
-Customers can choose to pay via their account with PayPal, credit and debit cards, Pay Later options — even checkout with crypto, thus allowing you to help maximize your sales.
+For example, utilising PayPal Checkout on your e-commerce site not only aids in building business credibility as an internationally recognised form of payment, but allows you to help retain your global customer base by offering them a flexible checkout experience.
+Customers can choose to pay via their account with PayPal, credit and debit cards, and Pay Later options (subject to merchant and customer eligibility and status) – thus allowing you to help maximise your sales.
 By easing the daily stressors that come with the territory of running a business and promoting overall financial wellness, your personal relationship is bound to have more room to flourish.

 Moreover, PayPal helped Zilka and Krause traverse the uncertainties presented by the global pandemic.
-“The past few years have been very stressful, and PayPal has definitely made it easier,” says Krause.
-“It helped us get our Paycheck Protection Program loan when Covid-19 was raging and we couldn’t manufacture an out-of-stock best-selling product.”
-Being equipped with the funds needed to navigate this tough time — which, as we know, tested relationships of all kinds — allowed them to focus on other priorities and worry less about the financials.
+‘The past few years have been very stressful, and PayPal has definitely made it easier,’ says Krause.
+Being equipped with the right business tools needed to navigate this tough time — which, as we know, tested relationships of all kinds — allowed them to focus on other priorities and worry less about the laborious admin tasks.